m-rauen/Cadastrin_v2.0/README.md

-The main objective of the program it is to control events in a pandemic scenario, doing that by assigning specific events to specific party producers, and, connecting a list of participants (that may have be registered on the system and ensure some pandemic precautions) to those specific events
+The main objective of the program it is to control events in a pandemic scenario, doing that by assigning specific events to specific party producers, and, connecting a list of participants (that may have be registered on the system and ensure some pandemic precautions) to those specific events.

 ### :warning: Warning